Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance should be compared to the FTSE RAFI Developed ex U.S. 1000 Index and other relevant benchmarks to assess its effectiveness.
+Benchmark Comparison: The ETF's performance should be compared to the FTSE RAFI Developed ex U.S. 1000 Index to assess its tracking efficiency.

 Liquidity